Create and manage model serving endpoints

 Access control

-To understand access control options for model serving endpoints and best practice guidance for endpoint management, see Serving endpoints access control.
+To understand access control options for model serving endpoints for endpoint management, see Manage permissions on your model serving endpoint.

 POST /api/2.0/serving-endpoints